zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

     [opc@myclustun0 ~]$
     ```

-  Notice that the name of the first cluster is shown in the Linux prompt.
+  Notice that the name of the first utility node is shown in the Linux prompt.
 In the example above, it's `myclustun0`.

 3. At the Linux prompt, list the contents of the ``/opt/cloudera/security/x509/``, which is the directory that contains the SSL files on the node.
 For example: